htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

      ``"SL6"``:
         for Scientific Linux version 6
      ``"SLFermi5"``:
-        for Fermi’s Scientific Linux version 5
+        for Fermi's Scientific Linux version 5
      ``"SLFermi6"``:
-        for Fermi’s Scientific Linux version 6
+        for Fermi's Scientific Linux version 6
      ``"SLCern5"``:
-        for CERN’s Scientific Linux version 5
+        for CERN's Scientific Linux version 5
      ``"SLCern6"``:
-        for CERN’s Scientific Linux version 6
+        for CERN's Scientific Linux version 6

     For MacOS operating systems, it is the value of the ``OpSysShortName`` attribute concatenated with the string version of